 Abdullah: Yes, but that still doesn’t tell you how to operate your death ray!”

-Yet another excellent effects moment is an Egyptian statue that comes to life.
+Yet another excellent effects moment involves an Egyptian statue that comes to life.
 It’s the kind of gag that never seems to work, that shows up in Three Stooges and Abbott and Costello comedies.
 Here it’s quite a jolt, an impressive illusion.
 The man really looks as if he were carved out of sandstone.
 And when Chandu sends out one of his illusory selves, Roxor’s swordsman is horrified to see him disappear, at first leaving behind his empty clothing.
 The effect is similar to set pieces in Toho’s later The H-Man.

-Beautiful Princess Nadji is one of those slinky types who claims to be dedicated to her people, yet wears classy Paris fashions and spends her evenings draped luxuriously in the salon-like stern of her Nile boat/yacht/barge/whatever.
+Beautiful Princess Nadji is one of those slinky types that claims to be dedicated to her people, yet wears classy Paris fashions and spends her evenings draped luxuriously in the salon-like stern of her Nile boat/yacht/barge/whatever.
 Roxor elicits the assistance of the scurvy bedoin blaggard Abdullah by promising to give him Nadji as a new slave for his harem.
-Abdullah’s look of lust at this prospect is just too adult for the kiddie matinees.
+Abdullah’s look of lust at this prospect is far too adult for the kiddie matinees.

 As if that weren’t enough to establish Chandu as a prime pre-Code title, we’re treated to a racy slave auction scene that reportedly attracted some regional censorship back in 1932.
 Chandu’s niece Betty Lou (June Lang) is a blonde cutie with a baby-doll voice.
 Kidnapped from her bed and sold at auction, Betty Lou shudders and shimmies in a nightgown far too revealing for the Production Code.
 This gift to lonely males in the theater audience may have been responsible for making Chandu a no-show on TV in the ‘fifties and ‘sixties (at least in the markets I had access to).
 “Hey Mom, do I have a cousin Betty Lou like that?”

 Chandu the Magician doesn’t cut production corners.
-It hops from one scene to the next yet holds together well by virtue of what in 1932 passed for top-quality eye candy.
+It hops briskly from one scene to the next yet holds together well by virtue of what in 1932 passed for top-quality eye candy.
 No Republic serial short cuts here: every shot features an interesting set and expressive lighting, and every scene is enhanced with an impressive special effect.
 The movie creates its own elaborate self-contained artificial fantasy world, where trap doors and creepy stone passageways lead to a nonsense-science mad lab with an art deco death ray.
 Shivering white women shudder at the thought of being defiled by leering ‘dark men.’
 Chandu reinforces every outdated colonial stereotype in the book, but it’s so blockheadedly innocent that it doesn’t matter.

 The KL Studio Classics Blu-ray of Chandu the Magician is an excellent transfer that Fox put together eight years ago for a DVD release.
 The film element sourced has some scratches and a splice break or two, but otherwise is intact.
 The images are vivid and the audio quite clear.
 Only one mumbled dialogue line by Bela Lugosi was difficult to make out, and I wouldn’t be surprised if the original editor couldn’t hear it either.
 The fact that June Lang’s sexy slave auction scene is still there leads me to guess that Chandu was perhaps not reissued after the adoption of the Production Code — if so that scene would have been the first thing to go.
 Many pre-Code movies ended up trimmed of ‘offensive’ content, among them the fantasies The Mask of Fu Manchu and King Kong.